 If you can’t get home before your travel insurance ends, you’ll need to contact us.
 Please also check with your airline or travel provider, and the FCDO website, for advice about the country that you’re in.

 If you’re in real need, contact the FCDO’s consular assistance helpline on 020 7008 1500.

 Can I still call the RAC if I breakdown in the UK or abroad?

 If you have a Breakdown Cover Pack, Travel Pack or Travel Plus Pack, you can still call the RAC for help 24 hours a day.

 Find the latest updates from the RAC at rac.co.uk/COVID-19.

 RAC patrol teams are taking all necessary precautions to keep you safe by wearing protective gloves, cleaning surfaces they touch with wipes and following government guidelines on social distancing.

 The RAC Remote Technician service might be able to fix the issue and get you back on the road just by using your smartphone.

-I can’t afford my Travel Pack, Travel Pack Plus or Premier Travel Pack fee – what can I do?
+I can’t afford my Travel Pack, Travel Pack Plus or Premier Travel Plus Pack fee – what can I do?

-Lines are open Monday to Friday from 9am to 5pm, and Saturday from 9am to 1pm.
+Please contact us on 0333 202 7412.
+We’re here Monday to Friday from 9am to 5pm, and Saturdays from 9am to 1pm.
 Call charges.